What can fans expect at the Qatar World Cup?

 In 2019, Qatar signed a deal with a cruise company to lease two luxury liners - known as floating hotels - which will be docked in Doha Port during the tournament, providing 4,000 cabins for visitors.

-And if fans want to make the most of the hot weather, they can stay in one of the two tented villages that are expected to be built in the desert, while the concept of fan villages is still being finalised.
+And if fans want to make the most of the hot weather, they can stay at fan villages which include camping and cabin-style accommodation.

 Fans can also stay in the neighbouring United Arab Emirates and catch the 70-minute flight from Dubai to Doha for games.